parimod/.github/profile/readme.md

 ![Fumble Logo](f_logo1.png)

-Fumble is a versatile and user-friendly chatting app that aims to connect people from all around the world.
+Fumble is an upcoming versatile and user-friendly chatting app that aims to connect people from all around the world.
 Say goodbye to unnecessary updates and changes with Fumble—a Free and Open-Source Software (FOSS) alternative that puts you in control of your chatting experience.

 ## Features